 There are 5 standing Board committees: Governance, Property, Finance, Education and Strategic Planning.
 Committee meetings are held separately from the full Board on a regular basis and generally work to research and develop recommendations on issues of importance to the school.
 Board members typically serve on one or two committees.
-Most committees also include one LSA administrator who participates as a liaison between the school and Board.
+Most committees include the Head who participates as a liaison between the school and Board.

-- Executive – Made up of board officers is responsible for board management and setting of meeting agendas
+- Executive – Composed of board officers who are responsible for board management and setting of meeting agendas

 - Property – Oversee and report on operations and maintenance of the facilities and grounds

-- Finance – Made up of the executive team; responsible for annual budget, financial planning and strategy
+- Finance – Composed of the executive team; responsible for annual budget, financial planning and strategy

 - Education Policy and Technology – Review policies and academic programs; technology support and oversight

-- Governance – Assess board composition and identify missing qualities and skill sets; board education and orientation; nominate new members of the Founders Board
+- Governance – Review policies and procedures; board education and orientation; nominate new members of the Founders Board

-- Strategic Planning – develops and assists with the implementation of of the school’s strategic plan
+- Strategic Planning – Develop and craft the implementation of the school’s strategic plan

-- Nominating – Made up of executive team in conjunction with governance committee, identify potential board members for future vacancies
+- Nominating – Composed of executive team members in conjunction with governance committee, identify potential board members for future vacancies

 Trustees to fill the expired terms shall be elected no later than the annual May meeting.
 The Parent Teacher Organization (PTO) may nominate up to three individuals for the Board to consider as candidates for Trustee positions.
 The remaining expiring terms, and all other unfilled terms, shall be filled by nominees from the Board of Trustees.
 The Board will elect all Board members whether they are nominees from the PTO or the Board.
 Nominations may come from a variety of sources.
 All nominations shall be presented to the Board of Trustees by the Nominating Committee.
 Recommendations made by the Nominating Committee regarding Board membership shall lay over at least one meeting of the Board before it acts on such recommendations.